AI-Pree/blog/index.md

 This OS is created to run on the RISC-V ISA computers.

 ## OS interface
+Explains most of the design decision for implementing the OS interface.

 ### Issue in the DRAM, no optimisation for Data retention
 Only for volatile Memory.